Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Include any relevant experience you’ve gained by volunteering or interning
+- Include any relevant experience you’ve gained by volunteering or through internships

-- Be sure to highlight any accomplishments or responsibilities you fulfilled in these positions.
+- Highlight any accomplishments or responsibilities you held during these roles.

 References: